Matt-Cowen/MentalHealthSpace/README.md

     * From the source section drop-down menu, select the Main Branch
     * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
     * The live link can be found here - https://matt-cowen.github.io/MentalHealthSpace/

+## Known Issues

+* Helpcards slightly misaligned at the bottom when between lg and x-lg breakpoints.

+* I acknowledge that the code in this project is a little messy, given time and a more solid subject matter, I could clean it up!

 ## Acknowledgements